ajrussell999/augmented_DHCP/README.md

 # network, the authoritative directive should be uncommented.
  authoritative;

-# Use <log-facility local 7;> to send dhcp log messages to a different log # file (n.b. must also hack syslog.conf to complete the redirection).
+# Use <log-facility local7;> to send dhcp log messages to a different log # file (n.b. must also hack syslog.conf to complete the redirection).
 log-facility local7;

 #IPv4 24bit subnet and netmask